About: Council Advancement Teaching And Learning

 Melissa Thomas is an alumni of Salisbury University earning both a B.S. in Mathematics and M. Ed. in Post-Secondary Education with a concentration in Distance Learning from the institution.
 She has worked at SU since 1993 in support of instructional technology and online learning.
 She leads a team of Instructional Designers focusing on faculty development, pedagogical consultation, effective use of instructional technologies and quality online/hybrid course design.
 She is an active member of the Faculty Development and Learning with Technology committees on campus as well as a Quality Matters Coordinator and Master Reviewer.
 She coordinates various professional development events on campus including the annual Teaching and Learning Conference.
 Thomas continues her passion for teaching and engaging students by teaching part-time in the fields of Communication Arts, Information Technology and Computer Science.

-Associate Director of Learning Experience, Teaching & Learning Transformation Center
+Director of Teaching Innovation, Teaching and Learning Transformation Center

 : University of Maryland, College Park